zhukovgreen/zhukovgreen/docs/databricks-exp.md

 # My Databricks experience

-Participating in the designing new ELT architectures in two companies.
-In total I have experience building and using three different databricks architectures, one of which implements Databricks medalion architecture.
+Participating in designing new ELT architectures in two companies.
+In total I have experience building and using three different databricks architectures, one of which implements Databricks medallion architecture.

 Quite extensive experience with the:
 - Databricks API